Shan-Lu Liu

 • Cell signaling, viral oncogenes, and human lung cancer

-• Model viruses of study – HIV, Ebola virus, Influenza A virus, Zika virus, hepatitis C virus, and oncogenic sheep retroviruses
+• Model viruses of study – HIV, Ebola virus, SARS-CoV-2, Influenza A virus, Zika virus, hepatitis C virus, and oncogenic sheep retroviruses

 1.IFITM restriction of viral infection